jucardwell/geog215/other_pages/assignment1.md

 After examining the dataset, you have probably noticed that each row represents a county in North Carolina.
 It is often useful to examine the “study region” as a whole (in this case, the full state).
-We will now aggregate the school-level data to the state-level and make a plot.
+We will now aggregate the county-level data to the state-level.

 1. Under the code chunk you last created, insert a **third-level heading** to your R Markdown file named “Aggregating data”